retrouser955/discord-player-youtubei/README.md

 ## Something isn't working?

 Try installing an alpha or a beta build using `npm install discord-player-youtubei@alpha` or `npm install discord-player-youtubei@beta`.
-If this still does not work or you installed a version that is lower than the main version, feel free to open an issue on our [GitHub page](https://github.com/retrouser955/discord-player-youtubei/issues)
+If no beta has been released, you can test the edge version by installing directly from github using `npm install github:retrouser955/discord-player-youtubei --save` If this still does not work or you installed a version that is lower than the main version, feel free to open an issue on our [GitHub page](https://github.com/retrouser955/discord-player-youtubei/issues)

 If you know how to fix it, please clone this repository and send us a pull request.
 As this is an open source project, any contributions are welcome!